 Failure of the proposal to provide rejoinders for critical comments shall automatically render it disapproved.

 If the rejoinder is acceptable and the proposal is endorsed by the PMT, the proposal shall proceed to GC for deliberation.
-Nonetheless, if the rejoinder is not acceptable, the proposal is disapproved.
+Nonetheless, if the rejoinder is not acceptable, a revision of the proposal shall be done.

-Nonetheless, all PMT members are encouraged to attend the TP deliberations.
+All PMT members are encouraged to attend the TP deliberations.

 Governing Council Level

-Prior to GC Proposal Evaluation Conference, the GC members are provided access to proposals assigned to be deliberated to ensure that they knowledgeable of all the necessary information of the proposals.
+Prior to GC Proposal Evaluation Conference, the GC members are provided access in the PES to proposals that initially passed the PMT and TP evaluation to ensure that they are knowledgeable of all the necessary information of the proposals.

-The presentation of proposals shall be scheduled by sector.
+The presentation of proposals to the GC shall be scheduled by sector.

-The presentation and deliberation shall be limited to fifteen (15) minutes.
+The presentation and deliberation shall be limited to fifteen (15) minutes: five (5) minute recorded presentation by the Project Leader (PL) and ten (10) minutes for deliberation of the GC.
 The presentation by the Project Manager shall contain the following: (1) facts about the proposal, i.e., title/duration/impact assessment/budget; (2) GC criteria i.e., soundness of the proposal (20%), suitability of output (30%), significance of outcome (30%), and competence of component (20%); (3) details of the budget; and (4) workplan.

 The scoring of the proposal shall be done in the PES for purposes of ranking.